docker/docs/ee/dtr/admin/manage-users/permission-levels.md

 Users are shared across UCP and DTR.
 When you create a new user in Docker Universal Control Plane, that user becomes available in DTR and vice versa.
-When you create a trusted admin in DTR, the user has permissions to:
+When you create a trusted admin in DTR, the admin has permissions to manage:

-* Manage users across UCP and DTR,
+* Users across UCP and DTR
-* Manage DTR repositories and settings,
+* DTR repositories and settings
-* Manage UCP resources and settings.
+* UCP resources and settings

 ## Team permission levels